la2050/archive/_projects/2015/reading-partners-la-the-path-to-fourth-grade-reading-proficiency-for-1000-children.md

       Santa Monica, and Lawndale.
 We are currently reaching out to new prospective partners where we hope to identify an additional four to six schools to collaborate with by 2016-17.
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Specifics: '' How can the LA2050 community and other stakeholders help your proposal succeed?
-Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Quality improvement research: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Infrastructure (building/space/vehicles, etc.)': '1'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Technical infrastructure (computers, etc.)': '1'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Network/relationship support: '1' How will your proposal improve the following “Learn” metrics?:
+  How will your proposal improve the following “Learn” metrics?:
     - Percentage of children enrolled in early education programs
     - Academic Performance Index* scores